threefoldfoundation/info_sdk/src/6_develop/internals/applicationserver/packages.md

 ### Add the package using package manager actor

-After starting the server with the recommended way, the package created can be added using the packages actors which calls the package manager of the 3Bot server.
-The actor can be called as follows:
+After starting the server with the recommended way, the package created could be added using the packages actors which calls the package manager of the 3Bot server.
+The actor could be called as follows:

 ```
 j.clients.gedis.3Bot.actors.admin_packages.add_package("<path_to_package>")